 Soccer is the most popular sport in the world!
 Many of our campers take Soccer, just for kicks - and each summer more and more of them achieve their goals here at camp!
 They'll compete for the Camp Mac Cup today and (maybe) they'll compete for the World Cup tomorrow!

-8th and 9th grade boys and girls learn the fundamentals of Skeet Shooting and Shotgun Safety.
+8th grade boys and girls learn the fundamentals of Skeet Shooting and Shotgun Safety.
 Campers learn how to safely handle and fire shotguns at the clay targets flying out of the radio-controlled throwers at the Skeet Range!

 We’ll have practice rounds and we’ll have tournaments – and at the end of the week the Championship and the braggin’ rights will go to the camper who busts the most clays!